• Skip to primary navigation

 • R1 is the resistance in ohms Ω

-• C1 is the capacitance in farads F.
+• C1 is the capacitor in farads F

-• While the circuit is working, keep your hands and other items away from the moving elements.
+• When circuit is running keep hands and things away from moving parts.

 Conclusion: